JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/UBIS_Le_Cadre_D_etude_La_Pedagogie.md

 Aware of the particularity of this pedagogy, the school has developed specific training aimed at giving the instructor a methodology for reflection and a development plan based on the search for facts, the discernment of meanings and the discovery of values.

 ***The search for facts***: We call a “fact” anything that is a current reality in the cosmos, whether material, intellectual or spiritual.
 The instructor must identify the facts that the revelators expose and which emerge from reading the paragraphs.
 This phase of the analysis is essential because it is what will provide the content of the questions to ask according to the level of the course that the instructor wishes to offer and the meanings that he wishes to bring out.
-The Urantia Book classifies the facts into 5 categories (See [UB 101:4.6](/en/The_Urantia_Book/101#p4_6) ).
+The Urantia Book classifies the facts into 5 categories (See <a id="a128_540"></a>[UB 101:4.6](/en/The_Urantia_Book/101#p4_6) ).

 ***Searching for questions***: They must be relevant to the desired goal, in direct relation to the guided readings and lead the participant into a dynamic of research in the text which must lead him to reflect on the meaning of the facts in relation to his inner life.

-***Discernment of meanings***: Let us remember that “meaning is something that experience adds to value, it is the appreciative awareness of values” ([UB 100:3.4](/en/The_Urantia_Book/100#p3_4)).
+***Discernment of meanings***: Let us remember that “meaning is something that experience adds to value, it is the appreciative awareness of values” (<a id="a132_150"></a>[UB 100:3.4](/en/The_Urantia_Book/100#p3_4)).
 It is therefore unique for each person.
-Discernment of meanings, that is to say the qualitative evaluation of experiences is the basis of spiritual progress, it is founded on the intellectual recognition of spiritual poverty, coupled with personal awareness of the thirst for perfection, the desire to know God and to be like him, the sincere intention to do the will of the Father who is in heaven. ([UB 100:2.1](/en/The_Urantia_Book/100#p2_1)).
+Discernment of meanings, that is to say the qualitative evaluation of experiences is the basis of spiritual progress, it is founded on the intellectual recognition of spiritual poverty, coupled with personal awareness of the thirst for perfection, the desire to know God and to be like him, the sincere intention to do the will of the Father who is in heaven. (<a id="a132_597"></a>[UB 100:2.1](/en/The_Urantia_Book/100#p2_1)).
 Reading, questioning and answering must provide the participant with an increase in his capacity to discriminate the value of true meanings and allow the process of devolution-revelation to take place, the discovery by oneself of true values.

 ## IN CONCUBSION.